Jerry Van Dyke: Personal life

 Van Dyke was an avid poker player and announced a number of poker tournaments for ESPN in the late 1990s and early 2000s.
 He was also a four-string banjo player with several performances on The Dick Van Dyke Show to his credit.

 Death

 On January 5, 2018, Van Dyke died at his Hot Spring County, Arkansas ranch from heart failure at the age of 86.
-He was in declining health subsequent to a car accident two years earlier.
+He had been in declining health after a car accident two years earlier.